alex-greff/themer/README.md

 // Generates a CSS var reference specifically for colors
 // Note: color-link only supports rgba color values so non-rgba values must be converted when injected the CSS variables
 // Ex: base-link("level-1", "level-2", 0.5) -> rgba(var(--level-1__level-2), 0.5)
+// Note: color-link will only work if STANDARDIZE_COLORS=true in the generate options
 some-propety: color-link($path-partials...[, $opacity: 1]);
 ```